-The Simmons College Dietetic Internship Program, accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association, 120 South Riverside Plaza, Chicago, IL 60606, 312.899.0040 ext.
-5400, is designed for interested candidates who hold an undergraduate degree and meet the didactic requirements approved by CADE the American Dietetic Association.
+The Simmons College Dietetic Internship Program, accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Chicago, IL 60606, 312.899.0040 ext.
+5400, is designed for interested candidates who hold an undergraduate degree and meet the didactic requirements approved by ACEND of the Academy of Nutrition and Dietetics.
 Upon successfully passing the Commission on Dietetic Registration (CDR) registered dietitian exam students may apply for licensure in the Commonwealth of Massachusetts.
 All interested candidates must participate in the computer matching process run by D+D Digital.
 More information about the process may be found at www.dnddigital.com.
 The codes for Simmons College for the mark/sense cards are 254 for the program arranged dietetic internship and 183 for the student-proposed dietetic internship.